delvelabs/hammertime/docs/getting_started.md

 hammertime.loop.run_until_complete(fetch())
 ```

-With this method, only the entry of successful requests are returned, and no exception are raised when a request fails
+Note that only the entry of successful requests are returned, and no exception are raised when a request fails
 or is rejected.

 HammerTime.request returns the request wrapped in a asyncio.Task, so you can await for the completion of all requests: